eugenesan/glim/README.md

 GLIM will search for '/iso' according to partitions order and use the first one found.

 * Glim now supports booting Windows (x64) 10+ Setup
-or Preinstall Environment from separate NTFS partitions.
+or Preinstall Environment from separate NTFS/FAT/ExFAT partitions.

 * Since vast majority of ISOs are uniquely named, only openbsd and calculate ISOs should be placed in their respective directories.